Adversarial Attacks on Linear Contextual Bandits: Experiments

 We now move to the setting described in Sec.~\ref{sec:attack_one_context} and test the same algorithms as in Sec.~\ref{subsec:exp_attack_all_context}.
 We run 40 simulations for each algorithm \changebr{and each attack type}.
 The target context $x^{\dagger}$ is chosen randomly and the target arm as the arm minimizing the expected reward for $x^{\dagger}$.
 The attacker is only able to modify the incoming context for the target context (which corresponds to the context of one user) and the incoming contexts are sampled uniformly from the set of all possible contexts (of size $100$).

-Table~\ref{table:success_rates_one_ctx} shows the percentage of success for \changebr{each attack}.
+Table~\ref{table:success_rate} (Right) shows the percentage of success for \changebr{each attack}.
 We observe that the non-relaxed attacks on \epsgreedy and \linucb work well across all datasets.
 However, the relaxed attack for \linucb and \lints are not as successful, on the synthetic dataset and MovieLens25M.
-The Jester dataset seems to be particularly suited to this type of attacks because the true feature vectors are well separated from the convex hull formed by the feature vectors of the other arms.
-Only $5$\% of Jester's feature vectors are contained in the convex hull of the others while this number amounts to $8\%$ for MovieLens and $20\%$ on average for the synthetic dataset.
+The Jester dataset seems to be particularly suited to this type of attacks because the true feature vectors are well separated from the convex hull formed by the feature vectors of the other arms: only $5$\% of Jester's feature vectors are within the convex hull of the others versus $8\%$ for MovieLens and $20\%$ for the synthetic dataset.
 As expected, the cost of the attacks is linear on all the datasets (see Figure \ref{fig:cost_attack_one_ctx} in App.~\ref{app:additional_fig_one_ctx}).
 The cost is also lower for the non-relaxed than for the relaxed version of the attack on \linucb.
-Unsurprisingly, the cost of the attacks on \lints is the highest due to the need to guarantee that the arm $a^{\dagger}$ will be chosen with high probability (95\% in our experiments).
+Unsurprisingly, the cost of the attacks on \lints is the highest due to the need to guarantee that $a^{\dagger}$ will be chosen with high probability (95\% in our experiments).